marrow/schema/README.rst

     |latestversion| |ghtag| |downloads| |masterstatus| |mastercover| |masterreq| |ghwatch| |ghstar|

-.. warning:: This project is no longer Python 2 compatible, and due to the change in how namespace packages are packaged this project is directly incompatible with any other project utilizing the ``marrow`` namespace that **is** compatible. *Always pin your version ranges.*
+.. warning:: This project is no longer Python 2 compatible, and due to the change in how namespace packages are
+             packaged this project is directly incompatible with any other project utilizing the ``marrow`` namespace that **is** compatible with Python 2. *Always pin your version ranges.*

 1. What is Marrow Schema?